The Temple House Archive series

 Book III – Hour Twixt Dog & Wolf

-Book IV – The 13th Sign (work in progress)
+Book IV – The 13th Sign

 The Temple House Archive series is published by Ignotus Press UK and available in e-book and paperback format from Amazon.